inauhaus/Visual-neuroscience-rig-documentation/README.md

 c)	Optical filters for reflectance (e.g. intrinsic hemodynamic) or fluorescence (e.g. GCaMP) imaging.*

 d)	TTL output synchronized to visual stimuli, which triggers frame grabs at the camera.
 We use the 1208FS from Measurement Computing.
 It is connected with USB    connection controlled with Psychtoolbox.

-f)	A computer for GUI control and image acquisition.
+e)	'Computer A' for GUI control and image acquisition.
 We use a Windows PC.

-g)	A second computer that receives remote commands to generate visual stimuli.
+f)  'Computer B' receives remote commands to generate visual stimuli.
 We use Mac OS.

-h)  Two-photon microscope.
+g)  Two-photon microscope (optional).
 We use a Neurolabware scope and acquisition software by Scanbox.
 The data analysis GUI assumes their data struture.

-i).
-A third computer is required if two-photon imaging is used.
+h)  A third computer is required if two-photon imaging is used.

 *This document does not discuss the optics or illumination setup.
 It focuses on setting up the software for visual stimuli, image acquisition, and analysis.